lizmat/raku-all-modules/github/zoffixznet/q/README.md

 # DESCRIPTION

-Installs `q-corehackers.p6` command line script that parses out QAST trees from a program and makes an HTML file from them.
+Installs `q` command line script that parses out QAST trees from a program and makes an HTML file from them.

 The HTML page provides these extra features unavailable in plain